 TWRC Wildlife Center would like to invite college students and aspiring professionals in the Zoology, Wildlife Biology and Pre-Vet, and Public Relations/Marketing fields to apply for our unpaid internship opportunities.
-Internships are available in our Animal Care Program, General Center, Public Relations/Marketing, and our Wildlife Vet Room.
-Our Vet Room and Animal Care internships are designed around the spring, and summer, and our Public Relations/Marketing and Center Internships are offered all year round.
+Internships are available in our Animal Care Program, General Center, Public Relations/Marketing, Education and our Wildlife Vet Room.

 All of our internship experiences are hands-on and are overseen by our trained staff.
 Throughout your internship, we will offer you training in wildlife handling and care, non-profit business practices, and specialized training helping to give you a competitive edge for pursuing your career.
 Come join us and learn about our mission to promote environmental conversation through public education and the rehabilitation of Texas wildlife.